-School Board Policies | J-3611 and JII-R
+School Board Policies | 1-201A and 5-409

-The following procedures will be followed when a student or a student's parent or legal guardian wishes to present a concern, complaint, grievance or appeal that falls within the scope of Policy JII.
+The following procedures will be followed when a student or a student's parent or legal guardian wishes to present a concern, complaint.

 Complaint form.
-The District shall make a Complaint form (JII-EA) available at each school and at the District Office.
+The District shall make a Complaint form (1-201A) available at each school and at the District Office.
 The form shall also be available in electronic format.
 Complainants are encouraged to utilize this form, but shall not be required to do so.
-In order to provide the District with the information necessary to properly address the matter, any written Complaint that is filed should contain the same information that is requested on JII-EA (at a minimum).
+In order to provide the District with the information necessary to properly address the matter, any written Complaint that is filed should contain the same information that is requested on 1-201A (at a minimum).
 The Complaint should be signed by the complainant.
 A school or District administrator shall assist an individual in completing the grievance form upon request.